bordernone/Deep-Neural-Network/FishClassificationKaggle/Readme.txt

 Reproduce:
 1. Download the dataset to your Google drive.
-2. Edit the notebook and set the database path accordingly.
+2. Edit the notebook and set the dataset path accordingly.

 @inproceedings{ulucan2020large,